This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Below is a list of Sunday Riley products that are suitable for vegans and do not contain any animal by-products.
 This vegan product list was provided by Sunday Riley.

-Note that Sunday Riley used to list their Martian Mattifying Melting Water-Gel Toner and U.F.O.
-Ultra-Clarifying Acne Treatment Face Oil as ‘Vegan’ but these products contain Pearl Powder, making them NOT vegan.
+Note that Sunday Riley used to list their Martian Mattifying Melting Water-Gel Toner as ‘Vegan’ but it contains Pearl Powder, making it NOT vegan.

 - CEO Glow – Vitamin C and Tumeric Face Oil

 - Charcoal Smoothie – Jelly Body Scrub

 - Fairy Godmother – Shimmering Body Oil Gel